Founder and President

 accountants, entrepreneurs and financiers."

-With his Midwest upbringing, Walter Josten understands what kind
+With his Midwest upbringing, and a world traveler, Walter Josten understands what kind

-of films most Americans want to see.
+of films most Americans, as well as people around the world want to see.
 With each project he undertakes, he

-hopes to enrich people's lives and imaginations through the art of story
+hopes to entertain audiences and enrich people's lives and imaginations through the art of story

 Walter Josten's Internet Movie Database page